dauryjey/dauryjey/README.md

 Hey, I'm Daury Pérez, also known as @dauryjey.
 Most importantly, I'm a Frontend Web Developer, driven by passion and self-taught expertise.

 + 🔭 Currently, I'm immersed in exciting projects for my portfolio.
-+ 📕 Right now, I'm diving into the pages of Eloquent Javascript.
++ 📕 Right now, I'm diving into the pages of Beginning Database Design.
 + ⚡ Fun fact: I have a deep love for analyzing movies!

 ## ⚙️ Languages and Tools: